-Botox® and Dysport are made of a purified protein called Botulinum toxin.
+Botox® is made of a purified protein called Botulinum toxin.
 The word toxin does not mean that it is a harmful substance.
 They have been used safely for many years to treat muscle spasms and hyperhidrosis (excessive sweating).
 Now, Botox® is also being used to treat migraine headaches.

 Types of Dermal Fillers